wordofwarning/wordofwarning.org/current/2013-domestic/index.md

 Ticketed Shows + Appointments can be reserved over the phone: 07581 299 439

 ####Credits
-Produced by hÅb; supported by Z-arts + City Response Limited.
+Produced by hÅb; supported by Guinness Northern Counties, Z-arts + City Response Limited.